Disclosure: This post may contain affiliate links, which means I may earn a commission if you click on the link and make a purchase.

 I am currently writing this while it is hailing outside (!!) while a very vintage (circa 2011) episode of Real Housewives of New York plays on in the background.
 I guess you could say it’s a splendid, wonderful day filled with positivity and bright light!

 These rolls are sooooo good.
 I’m not gonna lie, cinnamon rolls are a labor of love.
-They require two rises, making three separate components (the dough, the filling and the glaze), assembling, chilling, slicing, etc.
+They require two rises, making three separate components (the dough, the filling and the glaze), assembling, chilling, slicing, etc. Hence why I like to divide the dough into two days.
+It makes it so much easier.
+You end up waking up to rolls that are ready for baking.

 How to Make Cinnamon Rolls Ahead: